JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 The standout ugliness of the building - the most arresting thing about it today - wasn’t a concern for these BT executives.
 Or at least, wasn’t a concern worthy of being detailed in a memo.

 Instead, the correspondence focuses on more pressing issues.
-First and foremost, the then-revolutionary exchange equipment contained in the building, and a public museum hosted by the building.
+First and foremost, the then-revolutionary exchange equipment contained in the building.

 ### The Exchange